2023 Bond Proposal

 0.0077877

-It is also important to note that these improvements would affect operating budgets in the parks and recreation divisions to factor in additional pool hours, lifeguard staffs, pool chemicals, park maintenance, park light utilities etc. While we are not able to calculate good cost estimates on this, we do know there will be an impact.
+It is also important to note that these improvements would affect operating budgets in the parks and recreation divisions to factor in additional pool hours, lifeguard staffs, pool chemicals, park maintenance, park light utilities etc.

 If the Council wishes to call a bond election for the project that would happen no later than August 21.
 As the scope is refined and feedback residents is received, staff will need direction from Council in July for which projects to include or not include for a bond.
 Staff would need to get final recommendations from Council to the financial advisors by August 1, for them to have everything ready for Council to vote on.